AUTOMOTIVE INBOUND-TO-MANUFACTURING (I2M)

-At a DHL sequencing centre in the UK, the 3PL receives draft build plans from the OEM 12 to 14 hours in advance.
+At a DHL sequencing center in the UK, the 3PL receives draft build plans from the OEM 12 to 14 hours in advance.
 “That allows us to have early visibility of the orders that are anticipated,” says Dougherty.
 The information is then fed into DHL’s warehouse management system, which accesses the items that are required for the build and readies them for shipment.

-The two-way exchange of status information is key to minimising line stoppages.
+The two-way exchange of status information is key to minimizing line stoppages.
 If an operator on the line encounters a damaged component, threatening a pause in production, DHL will know about it and can respond with a “hot part,” often rushing it to the plant by private vehicle.
-Status updates also help to minimise stoppages caused by any number of supply chain disruptions, whether natural disasters, port congestion, or supplier failures.
+Status updates also help to minimize stoppages caused by any number of supply chain disruptions, whether natural disasters, port congestion, or supplier failures.